rainlab/translate-plugin/README.md

     nav.video: 'Video'
     title.home: 'Dobrodošli'
 ```

+In order to make these default values reflected to your frontend site, go to **Settings -> Translate messages** in the backend and hit **Scan for messages**.
+They will also be loaded automatically when the theme is activated.

 ## Content translation

 This plugin activates a feature in the CMS that allows content files to use language suffixes, for example: